Optional Practical Training (OPT)

 - Prepare the USCIS Application materials.

-- Schedule an appointment with the F-1 International Student Advisor to obtain new OPT 1-20.
+- Schedule an appointment with the Office of International Student Services to obtain new OPT 1-20.
 All USCIS Application materials should be brought to the appointment.
 See "USCIS Application deadlines" below to make sure you schedule your appointment well in advance of the deadlines.

 - Receive your Employment Authorization Document (EAD).
 It may take up to three months.
 You cannot begin work of any type until you receive your EAD.